Oneflow-Inc/oneflow-documentation/en/docs/cookies/oneflow2onnnx.md

                           print_outlier=True,
                           dynamic_batch_size=True)
 ```
-After running, you can find a file named `model.onnx` in the current directory, which is the exported ONNX model.
+After running,  a file named `model.onnx` is  in the current directory, which is the exported ONNX model.

 ### Inference with ONNX models